-- May 1, 1995, whichever is later.
-This report shall include the requirements specified in $\S63.468(c)(1)$ through (c)(4). - 4.
-Owners or operators of a batch vapor or in-line solvent cleaning machine complying with the provisions of §63.463 shall submit to the Administrator an Initial Statement of Compliance for each solvent cleaning machine.
+May 1, 1995, whichever is later.
+This report shall include the requirements specified in 63.468(c)(1) through (c)(4).

+- 4. Owners or operators of a batch vapor or in-line solvent cleaning machine complying with the provisions of §63.463 shall submit to the Administrator an Initial Statement of Compliance for each solvent cleaning machine.
 For existing sources, this report shall be submitted to the Administrator no later than 150 days after the compliance date specified in §63.460(d).
+For new sources, this report shall be submitted to the Administrator no later shall be submitted to the Administrator no later specified in §63.460(d).
 For new sources, this report shall be submitted to the Administrator no later than 150 days after startup or May 1, 1995, whichever is later.
 This statement shall include the requirements specified in §63.468(d)(1) through (d)(6). - 5.
 Owners or operators of a batch vapor or in-line solvent cleaning machine complying with the provisions of §63.464 shall submit to the Administrator an Initial Statement of Compliance for each solvent cleaning machine.
 For existing sources, this report shall be submitted to the Administrator no later than 150 days after the compliance date specified in §63.460(d).
 For new sources, this report shall be submitted to the Administrator no later than 150 days after startup or May 1, 1995, whichever is later.
 The statement shall include the information specified §63.468(e)(1) through (e)(4). - 6.
 Owners or operators of a batch vapor or in-line solvent cleaning machine complying with the provisions of §63.463 shall submit an Annual Report by February 1 of the year following the one for which the reporting is being made.
 This report shall include the requirements specified in §63.468(f)(1) through (f)(3). - 7.
 Owners or operators of a batch vapor or in-line solvent cleaning machine complying with the provisions of §63.464 shall submit a Solvent Emission Report every year.
 This Solvent Emission Report shall contain the requirements specified in §63.468(g)(1) through (g)(4). - 8.
 Owners or operators of a batch vapor or in-line solvent cleaning machine shall submit an Exceedance Report to the Administrator semiannually except when, the Administrator determines on a case-bycase basis that more frequent reporting is necessary to accurately assess the compliance status of the source or, an exceedance occurs.
 Once an exceedance has occurred the owner or operator shall follow a quarterly reporting format until a request to reduce reporting frequency is approved.
 Exceedance Reports shall be delivered or postmarked by the 30th day following the end of each calendar half or quarter, as appropriate.
 The Exceedance Report shall include the applicable information in §63.468(h)(1) through (h)(3). - 9.
 Owners or operators who are required to submit an Exceedance Report on a quarterly (or more frequent) basis may reduce the frequency of reporting to semiannual if the conditions in §63.468(i)(1) through (i)(3).